Electronic band structure and exciton properties of $Pna2_1$ CaSnN$_2$: Results

 \subsection{Band Structures}

 The band structure in the QS$GW^{\rm BSE}$ approach is shown in Fig. \ref{fig-bnds}.
-The band gap in the QS$GW^{\rm BSE}$ is 2.680 eV which corresponds to $\lambda=hc/E_g$ of 463 nm in the blue region of the visible spectrum.
+The band gap in the QS$GW^{\rm BSE}$ is 2.593 eV which corresponds to $\lambda=hc/E_g$ of 478 nm in the blue region of the visible spectrum.
 The band gaps in different computational approximations are given in Table \ref {bands}.
 We can see that the gap in QS$GW^{\rm RPA}$ is somewhat larger than in QS$GW^{\rm BSE}$, while the $G^0W^0$ gap, which gives the first iteration result after the GGA, is smaller but still significantly larger than the GGA.
 Note that the $G^0W^0$ already includes off-diagonal elements of the $\Sigma$ self-energy and thus differs from the usual single-shot perturbative $G^0W^0$.
-The gap correction from GGA to QS$GW^{\rm RPA}$ is reduced by a factor 0.92 when going to QS$GW^{\rm BSE}$.
+For the QS$GW^{\rm RPA}$ we used either a $3\times3\times3$ mesh which give 2.804 eV or a $5\times5\times5$ mesh which gave 2.776 eV, thus the $3\times3\times3$ overestimates the gap by only 28 meV.
+For the QS$GW^{\rm BSE}$ case we used 10 valence and 8 conduction bands with the $5\times5\times5$ mesh, which gave a gap of 2.680 eV, or, more accurately, a $3\times3\times3$ mesh with 24 valence and 12 conduction bands, which gave a gap of 2.592 eV.
+In this case, all N-$2p$ derived bands are included as valence bands and conduction bands up to about 6 eV.
+The gap correction from GGA to QS$GW^{\rm RPA}$ is reduced by a factor 0.85 when going to QS$GW^{\rm BSE}$.
 This correction is somewhat sensitive to the number of bands included in the BSE treatment of the $W^{\rm BSE}({\bf q},\omega)$.
-If instead of QS$GW^{BSE}$ we rescale the self-energy of QS$GW^{RPA}$ by the usual 0.8 reduction factor, we obtain a gap of 2.49 eV, which still corresponds to the blue-green region.
-There remains some uncertainty of order 0.1 eV on this gap because of the zero-point motion correction which would lower the gap and because the PBE lattice constant may be slightly overestimated which could lead to an underestimate of the gap.
+When using the smaller number of bands, it would amount to a factor 0.92.
+Including even more conduction bands could reduce it further.
+If we re-scale the self-energy of QS$GW^{\rm RPA}$ by the usual 0.8 reduction factor, we obtain a gap of 2.49 eV, which still corresponds to the blue-green region.
+Furthermore. there remains some uncertainty of order 0.1 eV on this gap because of the zero-point motion correction which would lower the gap and because the PBE lattice constant may be slightly overestimated which could lead to an underestimate of the gap.
+So these last two corrections would be expected to partially cancel each other.

 In Fig. \ref{fig-bnds}, we can see that the minimum gap is direct at $\Gamma$.
 The conduction band minimum (CBM) shows a strong dispersion, characteristic of a small effective mass.
 The valence band maximum (VBM) occurs at $\Gamma$ and has its strongest dispersion along $\Gamma Z$.
 As explained in \cite{Dernek2024}, this indicates that the VBM has $a_1$ as irreducible symmetry representation, because $z$ corresponds to $a_1$.
 Since the conduction band minimum is $s$ like in character and also of $a_1$ symmetry, the transitions from the top VBM to the CBM are allowed for ${\bf E}\parallel {\bf c}$ or $z$-polarization.
 This is similar to AlN and is somewhat disadvantageous for normal incidence light extraction for basal plane oriented films but not if the films would have the $c$-plane in the plane of the film.
 This orientation is actually found to occur for growth of other II-IV-N$_2$, for example ZnSiN$_2$ \cite{Mintairov2000}, on $r$-plane sapphire.
 The next valence band separated by a crystal field splitting of 0.257 eV has its smallest mass along $\Gamma X$ and is thus of $x$ or $b_1$ symmetry and has allowed transitions to the CBM for ${\bf E}\parallel{\bf a}$.
 We confirmed these irreducible symmetry labeling by inspection of the eigenvectors.
 We give the symmetry labels and values relative to the VBM of a few valence and conduction bands near the gap in Table \ref{tablevels}.
 We can see that only the VBM$-$4 has the $b_2$ or $y$-like character and two other states, one with $a_2$ and another one with $b_1$ symmetry lie in between.
 In the conduction band, the next two higher levels at $\Gamma$ are very close to each other.